Radonoxius/RustyCompose-App/README.md

 A Jetpack Compose (android) app with Rust!

 ### Prerequisites
-The Android NDK, Rust 1.85 or higher and Linux.
+The Android NDK, Rust 1.85 (edition 2024) or higher and Linux.

 ### Usage
 Configure the (absolute) path of the NDK-clang in `rust/.cargo/config.toml` file.
 This config is applicable for all crates in `rust` folder.
 Replace all '<>'.